-- Victory!
+- ▶ Victory!
 The student builds all 10 issue towers to completion. - Draw!
-The student kept all three branches successfully engaged in the game, but she or he does not complete all 10 towers. - Defeat.
-If the student does not keep all branches engaged in the game, the student loses.
+The student kept all three branches successfully engaged in the game, but she or he does not complete all 10 towers. - branches engaged in the game, the student loses.
 When a particular branch is in danger of this happening, its score bar will turn red as a warning to the student.
 (NOTE: The printed score report will provide details regarding how well the student kept each branch operating successfully during the game.)